 Get 20 to 30 minutes of exercise (walking, dancing, gardening) as many days as you can

-Take a low-dose aspirin every day to prevent heart attacks or strokes (talk to your doctor first if this isn’t already part of your treatment plan)
+Take a low-dose aspirin every day to prevent heart attacks or strokes if your doctor thinks it's right for you

 Get blood pressure and cholesterol under control, either by taking your meds or getting an Rx for new drugs from your provider

 Most people heard about this form of dementia after the actor Robin Williams died, when his wife revealed that’s what he’d had.
 But Lewy Body dementia is actually the umbrella term for two types of related dementias—dementia with Lewy bodies (DLB) and Parkinson’s disease dementia.
 People with DLB and Parkinson’s disease dementia both have abnormal clusters of a particular protein in their brain that develop into something called Lewy bodies.
 But while the earliest signs of these two types of dementia are different, later on the symptoms are pretty much the same.
 The difference is timing—people with Parkinson’s disease dementia develop Parkinson’s disease first (the tremors, the shaking limbs) and then develop the signs of dementia.

 Dementia With Lewy Bodies